-2.3.3 If the permission, support, or cooperation of organizations, communities, or companies is needed (e.g., Indigenous Band Council, School Board, director of a long-term care facility) for the researcher to be able to conduct recruitment and research activities, these should be described and letters of permission detailing their role in the research included in an appendix to the submission.
-Organizational permission is not always appropriate, particularly for critical inquiry (see TCPS article 3.6).
+2.4.1 If the permission, support, or cooperation of organizations, communities, or companies is needed (e.g., course instructor, community, Indigenous Band Council, School Board, director of a long-term care facility, etc.) for the researcher to be able to reach potential participants, conduct recruitment and/or research activities, these should be described and letters of permission detailing their role in the research must be included as an appendix to the submission.
+Organizational permission is not always appropriate, particularly for critical inquiry (see TCPS2 Article 3.6).